 As noted earlier, the School of Business takes very seriously its commitment to facilitating students in their quest to achieve their desired first destination outcomes.
 Dedicated market readiness and employment (MRE) staff members exist within each degree program, and an MRE Center of Excellence provides thought leadership and one-off project support to the entire School of Business.
 Both MRE resources represent a significant personnel and financial commitment, for which the School expects to see strong employment/first destination results.

 On-time graduation represents another serious commitment the School of Business makes to students.
-Close counseling and tracking of all students across all degree programs contributes to strong on-time graduation performance (see On-Time Graduation.PDF).
+Close counseling and tracking of all students across all degree programs contributes to strong on-time graduation performance (see Student Achievement Data).
 While bright line thresholds are not set for on-time graduation, graduation rate data are reviewed annually with any anomalies triggering analyses and appropriate action.
 In the most recent two-year window, there have been no serious concerns regarding on-time graduation in any School of Business degree program.